frankt716/cse-191-fall23/rec03.md

 [^1]: Also known as *first-order logic*.
 [^2]: These are called *well-formed formulas*.
+[^3]: Something is being swept under the rug here.
+Ignore this detail for the time-being.
-[^3]: This is known is the principle of alpha-equivalence.
+[^4]: This is known is the principle of alpha-equivalence.